-This suggests that we cannot define \emph{well-behaved} fixed points for functions by taking least fixed points of chains of approximants with respect to the must-approximation ordering.
+This suggests that we cannot define \emph{well-behaved} fixed points for functions by taking least fixed points of chains of approximants with respect to the must approximation ordering.
 This problem will be resolved semantically by defining least fixed points with respect to the stable order rather than the extensional (observational) order.
 Application is stably-continuous with respect to chains of functions, although not their arguments.
 (The $t_i$ defined above denote a stable chain in our model, but the $s_k$ do not.)

-Failure of continuity also entails that there are must-inequivalent terms which cannot be distinguished by finitary tests (i.e. by applying them to arguments which are compact in the must-ordering).
+Failure of continuity also entails that there are must inequivalent terms which cannot be distinguished by finitary tests (i.e. by applying them to arguments which are compact in the must ordering).
 We give an example at the end of this section, after developing the necessary interpretation of fixed points.